CMSgov/bcda-static-site/sandbox/user_guide.md

 First, click “Try it Out” in the Swagger section for `_since`.
 Then, enter your desired date into the dialog box labeled "`_since` (Optional)".
 Dates and times submitted in `_since` must adhere to a specific format for the server to understand.
 That format is the FHIR _dateTime_ format (`YYYY-MM-DDThh:mm:ss+zz:zz`).
 Notice that, if you need to include a time, a timezone must also be specified (`+zz:zz`).

-It may be helpful to use the date of your most recent pull for `_since`.
+To ensure that there will be no gaps in claims data that you receive using the `_since` parameter, it may be helpful to use the date of your most recent bulk data request for subsequent data pulls using the `_since` parameter.
 You may retrieve this date by viewing the [_transactionTime_](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last bulk data request.
-This ensures that there will be no gaps in claims data that you receive by using the `_since` parameter.

 The example below demonstrates how to convert a date/time combination into the FHIR format.